Winterwatch on BBC 2 - Everything you need to know

 What is Winterwatch about and who is hosting?

 Chris Packham, Michaela Strachan, Gillian Burke and Iolo Williams present a week of programmes live from the Cairngorms, showcasing wildlife stories recorded across the UK.
-The first episode features footage of pine martens, red squirrels, golden eagles and crested tits, and reveals what the current state of the mountainous region can reveal about the future of Britain’s climate.
+In this week’s episode the team investigate rumours that swallows are present in Sussex in January.

+They also look at why there’s been a severe lack of snow in Scotland this winter, and share an incredible spectacle in the form of flocks of brent geese migrating from Northern Canada to the urban streets of Dublin.

 Is there a review for Winterwatch?

-This is what Radio Times critic Jane Rackham had to say about the new episode…
+This is what Radio Times critic Jane Rackham had to say about the first episode…

 “Chris Packham, Michaela Strachan and Gillian Burke are wearing their warmest padded jackets, woolly hats and snow boots, because once again, along with Iolo Williams, they’re in the Cairngorms National Park, one of the coldest places in the UK but also a remarkable haven for wildlife and a terrific barometer of the changing climate.